mandadapu-group/pyglasstools/README.md

 PyGlassTools is a Python module that compiles a couple of calculations that I routinely do when analyzing atomistic trajectories, particularly supercooled liquids and glasses.
 Flexibility is important as I deal not just with one type of potential energy function, but multiple kinds that represent various glass-forming liquids.
 Most of these calculations are typically Irving-Kirkwood calculations, normal mode analysis, and elasticity tensor calculations.

-This is a (highly) experimental version for development purposes. **Do not git pull/clone** unless you are confident with what you're doing!
+This is a (highly) experimental version and still in-development. **Do not git pull/clone** unless you are confident with what you're doing!

 ## **Announcements**

-(06/06/2020): Most of the restructuring is finished.
-Added force dipole calculations and a way for nonaffine and irvingkirkwood modules to communicate.
-Will do more test calculations soon.
+(06/07/2020): Currently performing lots of test calculations.
+Will try to move functions and class methods to separate implementation files to reduce (re)compilation time.

 ## **Contents**